jmiramont/benchmarks-detection-denoising/README.md

 *Remark: The ```MatlabInterface``` class will cast the input parameters in the appropriate Matlab types.*

 *Remark 2: A Matlab method must comply with the [output parameters shapes expected by the toolbox](#benchmarking-your-own-method).
-Matlab vectors of double type numbers will be casted into numpy arrays of floats, and Matlab's boolean types will be casted into python booleans.
+Matlab vectors of double type numbers will be cast into numpy arrays of floats, and Matlab's boolean types will be cast into python booleans.
 If your method returns more than one parameter, only the first one returned is taken*.

 ## Running the benchmark with new methods